Whitexp/android_device_samsung_totoro_cyanmobile/README.md

    http://source.android.com/source/downloading.html

-After this steps you have everything configured and can initialize your repository for building CMX for P350.
+After this steps you have everything configured and can initialize your repository for building CMX for Totoro.

 First initialize local repository with CyanMobile Mainfest - this will get you CMX Source Code.